 We run weekly food growing sessions for people in recovery from alcohol abuse.

-The farm is open every Sunday (Open Farm Sundays 2018 from Sunday March 11 to Sunday 28 October,11am to 3pm) and Wednesday (February to November) for local residents to learn more about food growing and get fresh air and exercise through volunteering on the farm.
+The farm is open every Sunday during the growing season (Open Farm Sundays 2018 from Sunday March 11 to Sunday 28 October,11am to 3pm) and Wednesday (February to mid- December) for local residents to learn more about food growing and get fresh air and exercise through volunteering on the farm.
 For more about our volunteering opportunities - go to our Volunteering page.
 On Open Farm Sundays you can just drop in to buy fresh produce from the farm.
 As well as our regular Open Farm Sundays we host special events such as our DagenJAM event - click here to see photos.

 As well as the traineeships, the Big Lottery Grant is funding new jobs at the farm: Hannah is our Food Activities worker and Michèle is our Education and Volunteer Co-ordinator.
 Our growers Alice and Shelagh work with both of them on designing food-growing sessions for trainees, young people and volunteers.

 The grant has also enabled us to for create a food prep kitchen for the Grown in Dagenham products from a disused garage and revamp an old potting area into a volunteer area and teaching kitchen.